cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 #### Externally Hosted PostgreSQL Database Installation
  - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Manager Server.
  - Make sure you are using the same CA certificate for all other instances as the one on the externally hosted PostgreSQL database.
- - **Note** In case you use an externally hosted PostgreSQL database, the Cloudify cluster management features won't work.
+ - **Note** In case you use an externally hosted PostgreSQL database, the Cloudify cluster management features, e.g. `cfy cluster status`, won't work.

 #### Locally Hosted Cloudify PostgreSQL Database Cluster Installation

-Configure the following settings in `/etc/cloudify/config.yaml` for each PostgreSQL node: [TODO: Should we keep the 'ssl_only_connections' in the postgres config?]
+Configure the following settings in `/etc/cloudify/config.yaml` for each PostgreSQL node:
 ```yaml
 postgresql_server: